- Delfin I

 Begin your morning with an adventurous visit to a private reserve complete with 8 hanging bridges high up in the rainforest canopy.
 To get there, you will walk through primary forest and paddle slowly through tranquil Tahuampa Lake, a black water lagoon with giant arapaima fishes (known locally as paiche).
 With luck, you might hear them jumping up to breathe the crisp dawn air.
 The suspension bridges will give you a peek into rainforest canopy life for many of the Amazon's animals.
 A symphony of sounds will surely enchant your ears.

-After lunch, explore Nauta Caño, a small creek and tributary where you will have the chance to do some kayaking.
+After lunch, explore Nauta Caño or Jacinto Lake where you will have the chance to do some kayaking.
 Also, go fishing for the famous piranha, a delightful and challenging experience you won't forget!
 As night approaches, your guide will take you on a night safari in search of caiman alligators and night birds.

 Cruise by skiff to visit the community of San Francisco and meet local villagers who have called Amazonia their home for generations.
 You may step into a typical schoolhouse where the children will be very happy to have visitors, and then stop by an area to see the women of this community who have a most amazing arts & craft market.

 Back at the port of Nauta, disembark the vessel and be transported by private vehicle back to the city of Iquitos for your departure homeward.
 On the way, visit the Rescue & Rehabilitation Center of River Mammals where you will have the chance to meet baby manatees and learn about these wonderful and docile creatures and why they are on the endangered species list.
-You will also have the chance to pet and feed these kind manatees.
-There are also some other animals cared for by the center that have been rescued from capture for the intention of being turned into pets and other threatening conditions.
+You will also have the chance to pet and feed the manatees.

 Please note that the day-to-day schedule must be considered approximate.
 The exact order of the days and specific features may be altered due to navigational considerations.

 Optional, weather permitting and included in price.
-Please check with your naturalist about the weather conditions regarding the usage of free kayaks.
 If the water level and forecast permits, you will be able to sign up for optional kayaking sessions.
 These sessions will be conducted in calm waters where catch and release fishing and paddling are ideal.
-Our kayaks are good for two passengers and your group will always be in the company of an experienced naturalist.
+Kayaks are ideal for two passengers and your group will always be in the company of an experienced naturalist.

 Optional, weather permitting and included in price.
 Because of the calm, often ripple-less waters of the Pacaya Samiria National Reserve, paddleboarding is a great activity for all ages.
-The coolness of the river waters over your feet while you brush past the banks, eyeing wildlife, is an experience you won’t want to miss.
+The coolness of the river waters over your feet while you brush past the bank spotting wildlife is an experience you won’t want to miss.

-Cabin accommodations; guided excursions; all meals while onboard; natural juices, soda, coffee, tea, water, beer, and house cocktails; house wines with lunch and dinner; transfer to/from vessel in Nauta when using recommended Iquitos flights; entrance fee to Pacaya Samiria National Reserve; kayaking and paddleboarding.
+Cabin accommodations on board vessel; guided excursions as mentioned in the itinerary; all meals while on board vessel; natural juices, soda, coffee, tea, water, beer and house cocktails; house wines with lunch and dinner; transfer to/from vessel in Nauta when using recommended Iquitos flights; entrance fee to Pacaya Samiria National Reserve; rubber boots and rain ponchos on loan; kayaking and paddleboarding.
 Subject to change without notice.

-Airfare; cost of medical emergencies (including evacuation); additional transportation services; travel insurance; departure taxes; passport expenses; visa fees if applicable; premium liquors and cocktails; mini bar consumptions; items of a personal nature such as boutique purchases; guide and crew gratuities; fuel surcharge may apply.
+Airfare; additional transportation services; travel insurance; passport and visa expenses; any additional drinks not mentioned as included; mini-bar consumptions; items of a personal nature such as boutique purchases; guide and crew gratuities; fuel surcharge may apply.